cil0834/Project2/README.md

 2. The MesoInherit class is going to actually implement the abstract methods.

    a.
-The constructor is going to take in the same arguement as the MesoAbstract constructor so the MesoInherit constructor is going to           utilize the super method.
+The constructor is going to take in the same arguement as the MesoAbstract constructor so the MesoInherit constructor is going
+      to utilize the super method.
+The arguement is the string that is going to have its average ascii value calculated.
+      The constructor will then initialize it's mesoString variable with the arguement.